 Google BigQuery

-To support more complex queries and advanced informatics workflows that use Google Cloud services, the Open Targets Platform data is also available as a Google Cloud public dataset via our Google BigQuery instance — open-targets-prod.
+To support more complex queries and advanced informatics workflows that use Google Cloud services, the Open Targets Platform data is also available as a Google Cloud public dataset via our Google BigQuery instance — open-targets-prodarrow-up-right.

 What is Google BigQuery?